corybuecker/corybuecker/content/posts/011-setting-up-dovecot-for-imap-and-email-submission-on-kubernetes.md

 Because of my simple use-case, I only need a single user for authentication!
 That makes [the `passwd-file` database](https://doc.dovecot.org/configuration_manual/authentication/passwd_file/#authentication-passwd-file) ideal and very simple to implement.
 Dovecot even supports [multiple encryption schemes](https://doc.dovecot.org/configuration_manual/authentication/password_schemes/#authentication-password-schemes), including Argon2.

-An [example of a password file](https://github.com/corybuecker/k8s-mail/blob/main/volumes/dovecot_password_file) is in the Github repository for this project.
+An [example of a password file](https://github.com/corybuecker/k8s-mail/blob/main/volumes/dovecot_password_file) is in the GitHub repository for this project.

 ```bash
 passdb {